th2-net/th2-common-j/README.md

 ## Release notes

+### 3.40.2
++ Added gRPC service setting to be able to change maxMessageSize

 ### 3.40.1
 + gRPC configuration now contains `client` property where `keepAliveInterval` can be defined for client grpc services. (default: 60 sec)